syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.MVC/virtual-scroll.md

 ```

 * Programmatic selection using the **SelectRows** method is not supported in virtual scrolling.
-* The editCell method cannot be used for records that are not currently visible when Tree Grid Cell editing and virtualization are enabled.
+* When virtualization is active in a tree grid, the editCell method is unusable for records outside the currently visible viewport.

 N> You can refer to our [`ASP.NET MVC Tree Grid`](https://www.syncfusion.com/aspnet-mvc-ui-controls/tree-grid) feature tour page for its groundbreaking feature representations.
 You can also explore our [`ASP.NET MVC Tree Grid example`](https://ej2.syncfusion.com/aspnetmvc/TreeGrid/Overview#/material) to knows how to present and manipulate data.